 Still: the most effective way to get water from the inside of an iPhone is to get right in there and dry it out from within.

 You'll want to take the battery out, for instance (this also minimises the potential for short circuits), and get water out of all the internal nooks and crannies.
 Apply a soft dry cloth to all interior surfaces while endeavouring to be as gentle as possible.

 We're not sure we'd recommend this approach, primarily because of its potential to exacerbate the problem.
 But in some situations it may be the only way to save the day - and if nothing else works and you're out of warranty, you may find yourself with nothing to lose.

 What to do next

 Once you've waited a couple of days and think you've successfully dried out your iPhone, you can try switching it on.
-If it still doesn't work, or if you want to get the internals checked out, you can ask an Apple Genius to take a look, but bear in mind that iOS devices have internal liquid detectors, so there's no point pretending the device went wrong of its own accord.
-They will know what happened.
+If it still doesn't work, or if you want to get the internals checked out, you can ask an Apple Genius to take a look, but bear in mind that iOS devices have internal liquid detectors, so they will know what happened.

 One final warning: a bad submersion may cause long-term damage, particularly to the battery, that only becomes apparent months later.
 In one famous case, an iPhone 3GS spontaneously overheated more than a year after being dropped in a pool.
 The owner had used the rice technique and the iPhone had worked fine afterwards... initially.